NCATS-Tangerine/tranql/README.md

 #### Publishing to Visualizers

-The Backplane implements two standard API endpoint for publishing the graph for visualization.
+The TranQL Backplane implements two standard API endpoints for visualizing a knowledge graph.
 One supports the UCSD NDEx network sharing platform and the other supports Gamma's answer visualisation facility.

 ![image](https://user-images.githubusercontent.com/306971/52903927-b9c43100-31f2-11e9-992e-11161e438a8b.png)